 (ADRIANNA'S FAVORITE THINGS IN AUSTRIA)

-Don't miss Schwarzsee lake for a refreshing swim.
+Don't miss Schwarzsee lake in Kitzbuhel for a refreshing swim.
 Set against a wooded forest with walking trails Schwarszsee meaning (black lake) in German attracts locals and tourists for a picture perfect place to spend a few hours swimming and relaxing on the grassy shores.
 I often rode my bicycle here during my work breaks and swam in this splendid lake alongside ducks.
 This popular lake offers diving boards, slides, a children's playground, boat rentals, restaurants for dining and sweeping views of the Alps.
 The national Austrian railroad passes through Schwarzee daily with passengers coming from Innsbruck and Salzburg.

 Swimming in any of Austria's stunning lakes.
 Some popular lakes include Hintersteiner, Mondsee, and Faakersee.